Partnerships, Engagement & Growth

 About us

-We are passionate about global health equity.
-Genomics is a powerful tool for fighting infectious disease, but to reach its potential we believe the tools and techniques of genomic surveillance must be equitably shared.
+We were passionate about global health equity.
+Genomics is a powerful tool for fighting infectious disease, but to reach its potential we sought to ensure that the tools and techniques of genomic surveillance were equitably shared.

-Combining expertise in stakeholder engagement, community development, communications, and training, the Partnerships, Engagement & Growth team ensures that partners are empowered to use the data and tools produced in the Genomic Surveillance Unit.
-Our team centres the needs of partners and asks how the tools we’re building can better serve global health.
+Combining expertise in stakeholder engagement, community development, communications, and training, the Partnerships, Engagement & Growth team ensured that partners were empowered to use the data and tools produced in the Genomic Surveillance Unit.
+Our team centred on the needs of partners and asked how the tools we built could better serve global health.

 Our work